Random-Lunacy/rezrov-zmachine/README.md

 - `GameObjectExample.ts` - Explore the game object tree
 - `console/index.ts` - A simple console-based client implementation

+Before running the examples you must build the project with `npm run build`.

 ### Running `GameObjectExample`

 With the `minimal.z3` test fixture